SummitCapstone/murok_backend/README.md

 Because of MariaDB's features, Using equivalent MySQL version is also accepted and should be worked well, but we strongly recommended to use MariaDB for performance and compatibility.

-There's another MySQL-compatible database, Dolt, is not tested yet.
+There's another MySQL-compatible database, Dolt, it is not tested yet.

 ### Installation
 1. Clone this repository.
 2. Install the prerequisites above and dependencies in requirements.txt.
 Venv is required.
 3. Install mysqlclient package to connect to MariaDB.
+If you have a trouble in
 4. Access MariaDB and make a database named 'murok'.
 5. Make a new account for its admin and grant permissions to it.
 ```mariadb